PhamDangNguyen/LLM_BOT_DISCORD/readme.md

 ## Get .env file and config file
 The .env file in Git is an environment file – it's commonly used to store environment variables, which are often sensitive and meant to be accessible only by the owner.
 The configuration includes a .json file named keen-truth-457904-j8-94e7a30ce2f7.json and a .env file.
-You can reach it by visiting [link](https://drive.google.com/drive/u/0/folders/1sRNPoqGzKpnr0LE-KBWFziyHQgW5aM7L)
+You can reach it by visiting [link](https://drive.google.com/drive/folders/1-Vu1S5BFv68hs0dZk2e0JhX-AK-7PXio).

+Note: You need permission to access the folder.